 Shift+Tab / Alt+M | Cycle permission mode (all platforms) |

-? | Show all available shortcuts |
+? | Show all shortcuts (in the transcript viewer) |

 Quick Prefixes